-The courses offered by the Department of Counseling and Psychology in West Point and off-site programs are listed in the Course Descriptions section in the following curricular areas:
+The courses offered by the Department of Counseling and Human Services are listed in the Course Descriptions section under the following curricular areas:

 - Counseling and Human Services (CHS) - Psychology (PSY)

 HONORS PROGRAM: The Honors Program of the Department of Counseling and Psychology is designed to challenge students to attain a higher level of preparation, to provide a vehicle for students to compete for admissions to graduate schools, and to recognize student productivity and achievement.
 Students choose and complete the Honors Program through a combination of GPA, internship(s), senior portfolio, senior interview, comprehensive exam and final essay.
 The Honors Program is available in the Counseling and Human Services, Psychology, and Sociology with Social Work Specialization programs.
 Notation of the Honors Program appears on the graduate's academic transcript.
 See an academic advisor for the policies, requirements and procedures of the Honors Program.